Rate my experience

 Wider economic challenges - What is happening in the economy can put pressure on insurance premiums, for example rises in interest rates and the impact of returns on investments held.

-Why level premiums can also increase
+Why variable premiums (formerly level premiums) can also increase

 You're in control and have options